-In 2015-16 First-team All-ACC on the course and in the classroom, he also made the All-Region team in 2015-16...fourth on the team in stroke average with a 73.39 figure, but capable of shooting low scores.....tied for second on the team in rounds in the 60s with seven...had 10 rounds under par....had 10 rounds under par, but seven of the 10 were in the 60s....shot career best 67 twice, including this past fall at US Collegiate....Clemson’s best player final day of ACC Tournament with a 68, it led to an even par finish of 216, he finished 16th individually....had three top 10s, all were top sevens...finished fifth at Nike Collegiate in Oregon in the fall, seventh at Bandon Dunes and third at Clemson Invitational....so two of his three top 10s were in Oregon....Clemson’s second best player in the state of Oregon with a +9 total for nine rounds....joined a short list of Tigers to have three rounds in the 60s in the same tournament when he had career best 206 score at Nike Collegiate...had 98 birdies this year, fourth on the team....his score counted 26 of 33 rounds...the number-four Tiger in terms of scoring average, but his score was the best round of the day eight times...top Tiger in two tournaments.
+In 2015-16 First-team All-ACC on the course and in the classroom, he also made the All-Region team in 2015-16...fourth on the team in stroke average with a 73.39 figure, but capable of shooting low scores.....tied for second on the team in rounds in the 60s with seven...also has 10 rounds under par....had 10 rounds under par, but seven of the 10 were in the 60s....shot career best 67 twice, including this past fall at US Collegiate....Clemson's best player final day of ACC Tournament with a 68, it led to an even par finish of 216, he finished 16th individually....had three top 10s, all were top sevens...finished fifth at Nike Collegiate in Oregon in the fall, seventh at Bandon Dunes and third at Clemson Invitational....so two of his three top 10s were in Oregon....Clemson's second best player in the state of Oregon with a +9 total for nine rounds....joined a short list of Tigers to have three rounds in the 60s in the same tournament when he had career best 206 score at Nike Collegiate...had 98 birdies, fourth on the team....his score counted 26 of 33 rounds...the number-four Tiger in terms of scoring average, but his score was the best round of the day eight times this year...top Tiger in two tournaments.

 Summer 2015: Had very strong summer that included a victory at his US Amateur qualifier, a sixth-place at Carolina Amateur and qualifying for the US Amateur for the second time in his career…finished 44th at Palmetto Amateur to start the summer with a 296 total…finished 24th at Rice Planters on June 27th with a five-under-par 283…had four rounds at par or better, including third round 69…finished 20th at the Dogwood with 209 total, he had rounds of 68-69-72…won his US Amateur qualifier with 134 score, eight-under-par…shot a summer best 64 in the first round to take charge early…might have had his best performance at Carolinas Amateur July 9-12 when he finished sixth with 15 under par 273…had final round 65…finished 11th at South Carolina Amateur with 290 score…had 68 in the second round…shot 146 for two days at United States Amateur in Olympia Fields near Chicago…struggled in first round with 77 but had a strong 69 in the second round…that 69 was his ninth round in the 60s of the summer….shot a 59 at Brookstone Meadows, a local course, in a non-tournament.